alexpechkarev/larbac/readme.md

 Validating more than one role along with permission:
 - user must be assigned to one of the given roles
-- at least one role must have given permissions
+- at least one role must have all given permissions

 ```
     $permissions = ['role'=>['Admin', 'Staff'], 'permissions' => ['view', 'edit']  ];